michaelfester/docs/docs/reference/computed-columns/make-array.md

 ### Combine images from different columns to create an image carousel

 If your data source has multiple image columns, you can use the Make Array column to combine them into a single array column that can be used to display an image carousel in your app.
-This is especially useful if you’re using a data source other than Google Sheets or if your image columns are not named similarly and sequentially.
+This is especially useful if you're using a data source other than Google Sheets or if your image columns are not named similarly and sequentially.

 {% figure src="/docs/reference/computed-columns/make-array/image-carousel-using-an-array-clumn.png" caption="Image carousel using an array column" /%}